ARMmbed/mbed-os/events/README.md

 ```

 The EventQueue class provides several call functions for posting events
 to the underlying event queue.
-The call functions are thread and irq safe,
+The call functions are thread and IRQ safe,
-don't need the underlying loop to be running, and provide an easy mechanism
+don't need the underlying loop to be running and provide a mechanism
 for moving events out of interrupt contexts.

 ``` cpp